 To achieve that we research methods that combine:

-- Machine Learning, specifically Deep Learning, Tensor-based methods and Probabilistic Models, with
+• Machine Learning, specifically Deep Learning and Language Models, with

 in order to enhance the inferencing capabilities of Machine Learning Algorithms and aid the construction of general-purpose, cross-domain symbolic knowledge bases.